-Before you start considering closing a road for a street party
+Before you ask for permission to close a road for a street party

-Please check our planned roadworks and events map to make sure there are no other activities planned in your area when you want to have your street party.
-If there are too many activities at the same time, this may cause disruption and we may not be able to approve your application for that date, if at all.
+Check our planned roadworks and events map to make sure there are no other activities planned in your area when you want to have your street party.
+If there are too many activities at the same time, this may cause disruption and we may not be able to approve your application.

 How we classify a street party

 We classify a street party as an event that:

 - is not publicised for the general public so will not draw in people from a wider area